k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 model is loaded and "associated" with the view.
 This is where the data we need to display becomes accessible to the view.

 KViewTemplate handles all the awesome stuff for getting data into the view.
-It provides; the assignment methods for the view's data, fluent interfaces{:note} Fluent interfaces are setter methods for variables e.g `$view->title('name')`.
+It provides; the assignment methods for the view's data, fluent interfaces{::note} Fluent interfaces are setter methods for variables e.g `$view->title('name')`.
 {:/note}, and handles the the template for the view.
-The display method{:note} The one in KViewHtml just sets the model.
+The display method{::note} The one in KViewHtml just sets the model.
 {:/note} that actually renders the template file is located here.

 As might be expected, KViewAbstract contains the connecting elements that link a view up to its model; provides an